 "The boy Gedge has written some of the best love songs of the 'Rock 'n' Roll' era.
 You may dispute this but I'm right and you're wrong!" - John Peel

-WATUSI, produced by Steve Fisk (a prime mover in the celebrated avant-garde scene of Seattle) whisked the band off into yet another new area with its lo-fi pop, three-part a capella harmonies and Waikiki-ready surf strains.
-This “strong, multifaceted album” [Select], sprinkled with 60s and 70s pastiches, was described by critics as their most varied and dynamic to date.
-“Watusi is (their) ‘White Album’, a re-assessment of their sound that finds them doing what they do best” [Melody Maker].
+Watusi, produced by Steve Fisk (a prime mover in the celebrated avant-garde scene of Seattle) whisked the band off into yet another new area with its lo-fi pop, three-part a capella harmonies and Waikiki-ready surf strains.
+This “Strong, multifaceted album” [Select], sprinkled with 60s and 70s pastiches, was described by critics as their most varied and dynamic to date.

-At the end of 2002, Gedge and Murrell unexpectedly split up and he decided to leave Leeds, his home for the preceding twenty-four years and move to Seattle, Washington.
+At the end of 2002, Gedge and Murrell split up and he decided to leave Leeds, his home for the preceding twenty-four years, and move to Seattle, Washington.
 Following the end of this fourteen-year relationship, Gedge began writing a collection of songs apparently influenced by his despair over the split.
-TAKE FOUNTAIN, the resultant album, was recorded in Seattle by Steve Fisk and released, perhaps ironically, on St. Valentine’s Day 2005.
-This saw Gedge reviving the Wedding Present name for the first album since 1996′s SATURNALIA to a torrent of critical acclaim.
-“TAKE FOUNTAIN is as eloquent an emotional discourse as he has mustered” [Mojo].
+Take Fountain, the resultant album, was recorded in Seattle by Steve Fisk and released, perhaps ironically, on St. Valentine’s Day 2005.
+This saw Gedge reviving the Wedding Present name for the first album since 1996′s Saturnalia to a torrent of critical acclaim.
 “Fans have long since recognised Gedge as more poet than pop star.
-Like Byron without the marsh fever, TAKE FOUNTAIN confirms his status as an extraordinary songwriter” [The Times].
+Like Byron without the marsh fever, Take Fountain confirms his status as an extraordinary songwriter” [The Times].

-In January 2008 the band assembled in Steve Albini’s Chicago studio to record EL REY, which was released in the summer of that year to further critical acclaim.
-The NME described the album as “a beauty… some of the funniest, cleverest and most relevant indie you’re likely to hear this year” while The Guardian newspaper agreed that “Gedge has consistently been way ahead of other, more lauded musicians”.
-At the end of 2008 Gedge fulfilled a long held ambition by releasing a bona fide Christmas song, HOLLY JOLLY HOLLYWOOD, a duet with Los Angeles based chanteuse, Simone White.
+In January 2008 the band assembled in Steve Albini’s Chicago studio to record El Rey, which was released in the summer of that year to further praise.
+The Guardian newspaper described how “Gedge has consistently been way ahead of other, more lauded musicians”.
+At the end of 2008 Gedge fulfilled a long held ambition by releasing a bona fide Christmas song, Holly Jolly Hollywood, a duet with American chanteuse, Simone White.